Built to be defensible, by the team filing it on the record.

 The product surface is narrow on purpose.
 We deliberately do not do the following:

-• No blockchain, no token, no payment rail.
-The cryptographic hash on each record is a tamper-evidence fingerprint, not an on-chain anchor.
+- No blockchain, no token, no payment rail.
+The SHA-256 fingerprint on the printable record is a content fingerprint, not an on-chain anchor, and not a tamper-proof seal.
+Signing or externally anchoring that hash (the step that would let a reader detect a later edit) is on the roadmap, not a property we claim today.
 We are deliberately separate from agent-payment products.

 Code visibility.